brython-dev/brython/www/doc/en/syntax.md

 - to open a print dialog (to a printer), call `window.print` (`window` is defined in module **browser**).

-- `sys.stdin` is not implemented at this time, however there is an `input()` built-in function that will open a blocking input dialog (a prompt).
+- the `input()` built-in is implemented with the browser's blocking function _prompt()_.
+Since blocking functions can't be defined with Javascript, `sys.stdin` is read-only.
+An example in the gallery shows how to simulate an input function in a custom dialog box.

 - the objects lifecycle is managed by the Javascript garbage collector, Brython doesn't manage reference counting like CPython.
 Therefore, method